Carved limestone fragments from the Great Aten Temple

 For the original context of the material appearing in this article click on the following title to download:

 You can find more information about the Great Aten Temple excavations here.

-For more information on this project and additional information about the many different projects carried out by the Amarna project, visit their homepage.
+For more information on this project and additional information about the many different endeavors carried out by the Amarna project, visit their homepage.

 WHAT TO READ NEXT

 Epigraphic Program of the French-Egyptian Centre for the Study of the Temples of Karnak during the 2014 seasonPrécis and commentary by Júlia Schmied

 The extensive work of the French-Egyptian Center for the Study of the Temples of Karnak was devoted to several programs during the 2013-2014 season, including the epigraphic survey of the northern area of the Akh-menu of Tuthmosis III etc.